westerlin/rwutility/README.md

 ### RW Utility ###
 Little package which handles formatting in regards to terminal for windows and unix

+You can install the module so available for all your python programs by running the following:

+`python setup.py install`

+If in Linux or Mac OS you will need to do `sudo`.

+#### COMMANDS
 Introduce the following commands:

  * `cls()` : Clears terminal window